Adding or Removing Cluster Nodes

 Configuring pgBackRest

-If you're using a shared drive for your cluster, add add this line to the ~/.bashrc file on each node:
+If you're using a shared drive for your cluster, add this line to the ~/.bashrc file on each node:

 export PGBACKREST_REPO1_CIPHER_PASS=YourCipherPassHere